 Caching and Cookies

-If you send out a feed or your content is promoted on external sites, cache-busting is not working and will fall back to not display the ad at all.
-If you want to display ads within your feed, rather create another ad with the appropriate display conditions.
+If you send out a feed or promote your content on external sites, Cache Busting is not working, and will fall back not to display the ad at all.
+If you want to display ads within your feed, create another ad with the appropriate display conditions.

-Ajac cache-busting certainly adds more load to the backend as the number of requests is increased.
+AJAX Cache Busting certainly adds more weight to the server as the number of requests is increased.

-- not use cache-busting on static positions: does a placement only serve a single ad and for any request? do not cache-bust it!
+- don’t use Cache Busting on static positions: does a placement only serve a single ad to all visitors?
+Do not cache-bust it!

 - use persistent object cache plugins like W3 Total Cache or em-object-cache to avoid excessive database load

-There are some issues with ad-codes that try to include multiple external scripts at once ( <script src="..">).
+There are some issues with ad codes that try to include multiple external scripts at once (

 How are cache-busted ads loaded?

-The ad content is retrieved from the backend and analysed.
+The ad content is retrieved from the backend and analyzed.

 My ads are loaded asynchronous (sometimes) but should be blocking!